Overcoming Addictions

 I realized this essay needs a bit more; this section won’t be relevant to everyone, but I feel this wisdom is still important:

 Pornography is bad because it objectifies women.
 Just as addictions reduce our personalities from wonderful and interesting, to one dimensional and dark, pornography does the same to women.
-As such, pornography creates the perception that women either don’t have inherent personalities beyond sex or are incapable of acting on such personalities in any grand way (science / technology / philosophy / building things / combating the works of darkness / history / learning / nurture / etc.).
+As such, pornography creates the perception that women either don’t have inherent personalities beyond sex or are incapable of acting on such personalities in any grand way (science / technology / philosophy / building things / combating the works of darkness / history / learning / nurture / Adventure / etc.).
 Thus, women shouldn’t have self-respect, nor should be respected.
 Overall, pornography portrays women as either victims, masochists, worthless, or selfish – which is of course a satanic mockery of women’s true nature and worth.

 The other thing about sex is that it is a dumb addiction to have since the pleasure from it lasts only like a few seconds; surely merely taking a shower yields far more pleasure than sex (am I wrong about this?).